dart-archive/angular_analyzer_plugin/angular_analyzer_plugin/lib/src/model/syntactic/README.md

 literals, ie, `directives: [A, B, C]`, or they may be some other arbitrary expression (normally a simple identifier `foo`).
 The latter can only be built out of the element model itself, and contains no offset information that we can use to present good errors.
-The former can be specializated to track the individual items in the list in order to have better errors for them.
+The former can be specialized to track the individual items in the list in order to have better errors for them.
 This is defined as `List<T extends _Reference>` in `reference.dart` and has two
 implementations: `FromConstExpression` and `FromConstLiteral`.